-TCNJ admits a diverse class each year full of ambitious students, eager to build on their earlier education and plunge into new topics.
-In finding a home away from home, ninety-five percent of first year students return their second year.
+TCNJ admits a diverse class each year full of ambitious students, eager to build on their educational foundations and plunge into new topics.
+These students will ultimately find a home away from home on campus, and ninety-three percent of first year students will return for their second year.
 The most successful admits are prepared to steer their own academic pursuits toward post-graduation goals of graduate school, professional training, or satisfying careers.

 Prestigious graduate schools, including the University of Pennsylvania, Georgetown Law School, Maxwell School at Syracuse University, NYU Law School, and Harvard, Yale, and Northwestern Universities, routinely welcome TCNJ alumni into their ranks.
-Eighty-five percent of TCNJ students who apply to medical school are accepted.
+Eighty-four percent of TCNJ students who apply to medical school and other professional programs are accepted.

 Many top corporations recruit TCNJ graduates, providing avenues into rewarding jobs directly after graduation.
-Other barometers of student success include the 100 percent pass rate of education majors taking the state teacher preparation test and the 85 percent three-year pass rate for nursing students going for their license.
-The variety of learning opportunities at the College prepare students to prosper in any arena after leaving the campus.
+Other barometers of student success include the 100 percent pass rate of education majors taking the state teacher preparation test and the 96 percent three-year pass rate for nursing students going for their license.
+The numerous learning opportunities at The College prepare students to prosper in any arena after the conclusion of their undergraduate career.

 Professors are always available in and out of the "small classes," and they "are truly interested in the progress and well-being of their students."
 Though the classes for liberal learning requirements are "stressful," teachers want their students to do well and "are eager to help and answer questions."
 "There has never been a moment where I have felt unsupported in my academic endeavors or felt that I could not reach out for help," says a student.
 A few students warn that some requirements become hard to fill because "there are only a few options that fit the topic, and everyone is trying to get into those classes."